ak586/blog-page-template/README.md

 # Blog Page Template

-This project is a simple blog page template designed and developed using HTML, CSS, and JavaScript.
+This project is a simple blog page template designed and developed using HTML, CSS.
 The template aims to provide a user-friendly and responsive layout for creating and managing blog posts.

 ## Technologies Used: